websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/application-metrics.md

 # Application Metrics

 With Liferay DXP Cloud's built-in monitoring, you can track resources used by each environment service.
+These application metrics include memory and CPU usage, as well as network data transfer.
 Metrics are available for the default DXP Cloud stack services: Webserver, Liferay, Search, Database, and Backup.

-## Quick View
+## Viewing Metrics from the Services Page

-Quickly view a service's current resource usage by hovering over its icon, wherever it appears.
+You can quickly see a service's current resource usage from any environment's _Services_ page.
+View the chosen service's resource usage by hovering over the service's icon.

 ![Hover over a service's icon.](./application-metrics/images/01.png)